Clinical Dementia

 Test Score Range Cutoff Domains Tested Strengths Limitations

-MMSE 0–30 ≤23 (dementia); ≤26 (MCI) Orientation, registration, attention/calculation, recall, language, construction Widely validated; quick (~10 min); extensive normative data Ceiling effect (misses MCI); limited executive/visuospatial testing; copyrighted; education bias
+MMSE 0–30 ≤23 or <24 (dementia, traditional Folstein cutoff); not reliably sensitive for MCI Orientation, registration, attention/calculation, recall, language, construction Widely validated; quick (~10 min); extensive normative data Ceiling effect (misses MCI); limited executive/visuospatial testing; copyrighted; education bias

-MoCA 0–30 ≤25 (MCI); add 1 point if education ≤12 yr Executive (TMT-B, clock, fluency), visuospatial, naming, memory (delayed recall), attention, language, abstraction, orientation Better sensitivity for MCI than MMSE; tests executive/visuospatial; free for clinical use Lower specificity; education/cultural bias; practice effects on serial testing
+MoCA 0–30 Sensitive cognitive SCREEN (not a diagnostic staging test).
+Commonly cited bands: ≥26 often called normal, lower scores raising concern (add 1 point if ≤12 yr education) — interpret with age, education, language/culture, sensory status, and function; do NOT diagnose MCI or dementia from MoCA bands alone Executive (TMT-B, clock, fluency), visuospatial, naming, memory (delayed recall), attention, language, abstraction, orientation Better sensitivity for MCI than MMSE; tests executive/visuospatial; free for clinical use Lower specificity; education/cultural bias; practice effects on serial testing

 Mini-Cog 0–5 ≤2 (positive screen) 3-word recall + clock drawing Very brief (~3 min); language-independent; good for primary care screening Limited sensitivity for MCI; no domain-specific information; binary result